Saturday, April 3, 2010, 4-6 pm

 Long Island City, NY 11101

-Saturday Sessions on April 3rd is hosted by Jaishri Abichandani (SAWCC) and features an afternoon of music and dance with DJ Ashu Rai from Sholay Productions, Ammr Vandal from the Parul Shah Dance Company, Samita Sinha and Julia Ulehula, and Bedstuy Ewe.
+Saturday Sessions is hosted by Jaishri Abichandani (SAWCC) and features an afternoon of music and dance with DJ Ashu Rai from Sholay Productions, Ammr Vandal from the Parul Shah Dance Company, Samita Sinha and Julia Ulehula, and Bedstuy Ewe.

 Ammr Vandal has been a member of the Parul Shah Dance Company for the last eight years.